aws-observability/aws-otel-helm-charts/charts/adot-exporter-for-eks-on-ec2/documentation/metrics_to_cloudwatch_amp.md

 namespaces, they are successfully deployed.

-### Sending metrics and logs to CloudWatch Container Insights only
+### Offload metrics to Amazon CloudWatch

-To send metrics and logs to CloudWatch, you need to disable the AMP pipeline and enable the CloudWatch pipeline.
+To offload metrics to CloudWatch, you need to disable the AMP pipeline and enable the CloudWatch pipeline.
 You can either update the `values.yaml` to change the values of the following variable `exporters` and then run the `helm install` command as above.
-Only include the `awscontainerinsights` receiver and  `awsemfexporter` exporter to send metrics to CloudWatch Container Insights.
+Only include the `awscontainerinsightreceiver` receiver and `awsemf` exporter to send metrics to CloudWatch Container Insights.

 ```console
 helm install \